muratk5n/thirdwave/en/README.md

 ---

 [Good times](https://drive.google.com/uc?export=view&id=1r8wAGwhOmflPy0vCbbSEM0mSb16Ua7qF)..

-But need to close that chapter.
-Even JS seems to have moved on.
-He was probably more frustrated with the environment than anything else.
+But it's yesteryear stuff..
+Even JS seems to have moved on..
+He was probably more frustrated with the general environment than anything else.

 ---